AlfredHus/Fantasy_Map_Sandbox/README.md

 # Overview
 The Fantasy Map Sandbox is a work in progress (WIP) for me to learn Godot and GDscript.
 This is being done by creating Fantasy Maps using a variety of techniques.
 There is alot of usage of other Open Source projects which are listed in the Attributions section of the README.

-Since it is a learning project, the code is messy, has alot of code I stopped using and haven't removed yet, code that may raise an eyebrow or tow and the whole thing in a constant state of change.
+Since it is a learning project, the code is messy, has alot of code I stopped using and haven't removed yet, code that may raise an eyebrow or two and the whole thing in a constant state of change.
 I also have alot of inline comments to help me remember things I did and to explain to my future self why I did something.

 # License
 Any original code from me uses the MIT license: https://github.com/AlfredHus/Fantasy-Map_Sandbox/tree/main?tab=MIT-1-ov-file#readme